Kia Rio: Second generation (JB; 2005)

-Kia introduced the second generation (JB) in the early 2005 model year in Europe and for model year 2006 in North America, based on a redesigned platform shared with the Hyundai Accent.
+Kia introduced the second generation (JB) in early 2005 model year in Europe and for model year 2006 in North America, based on a redesigned platform shared with the Hyundai Accent.
 The engine was upgraded to a 110 hp 1.6-litre DOHC four-cylinder "Alpha II" engine now also shared with the Hyundai Accent.
 Other changes include a new exterior design, an increase in exterior size and interior volume, increased safety features and fuel economy.
-The station wagon was dropped with this generation, replaced by a new 5-door hatchback.
+The station wagon was dropped with this generation in favor of a new 5-door hatchback.

 Kia offered the 2006 sedan as the Rio and Rio LX, the LX trim included power steering, air conditioning, and CD player.
 The Rio5 (USA) is offered simply in SX trim level with leather-covered steering wheel.
 As in the first generation, only the five-door hatchback version was offered in some European markets (including the UK).
 Three engines are available; a 1.6-litre DOHC engine with 110 hp, a lesser 1.4-litre version with 96 hp and a 1.5-litre turbo-diesel engine with 109 hp.
 However, in the US market only the 1.6-litre gasoline engine is offered, in two body styles: a four-door-sedan and a five-door hatch.
 The European version's common rail diesel engine produces 110 PS.

 In 2007, an SX trim level was added to the Rio sedan with the same features supplied with the Rio5 SX.

 In 2007, the South Korean government began testing approximately 4,000 pre-production Rio hybrid-electric models, with parent company Hyundai Kia Automotive Group later announcing and subsequently withdrawing anticipated release dates for the hybrid model.

 For 2008, Kia offered the LX trim level for the Rio5 (similar to the Rio LX sedan) and a limited production of Rio5 SX Tuner models, featuring Falken FK452 tires, Tanabe strut tower brace and Eibach Federn lowering springs.

 For the 2009 model year, all Rio and Rio5 trims received standard Sirius Satellite Radio (complimentary for three months) and radios with USB port & auxiliary jack, the auxiliary jack substituting for a Bluetooth mobile phone connection for devices with an earphone jack.
 The Kia Rio ranked 5th in the "20 least expensive 2009 vehicles to insure" list by Insure.com.
 According to research, the Rio is one of the least expensive vehicles to insure.

 For the Malaysian market, the second generation Rio was launched on the 7 September 2005 available with only one trim level with only the hatchback body style and powered by a 1.4-litre 16 valve DOHC engine with a 4-speed automatic gearbox and was fully imported from South Korea.